Michael Paynter: 2007–2012: Career launch

 This Welcome Diversion was initially set to be released in 2008, but despite a set release date, was delayed until 2011.
-After the average performance of singles "Closer" and "A Victim Song", which Paynter felt "didn't have the support of radio or a strong online presence", he and label Sony agreed to delay the album's release.
+After the performance of singles "Closer" and "A Victim Song", which Paynter felt "didn't have the support of radio or a strong online presence", he and label Sony agreed to delay the album's release.
 Paynter began touring, serving as a supporting act for Vanessa Amorosi, Newton Faulkner, Seal and the Veronicas on their Revenge Is Sweeter tour.
-In between tours, Sony (his label), had paid for songwriting trips to London and Los Angeles.
-This resulted in a free 10-track acoustic album titled Money on Your Tongue, containing three cover songs and a version of "Closer", which was initially released as individual tracks across 10 weeks from late October 2009.
+In between tours, Sony paid for songwriting trips to London and Los Angeles.
+This resulted in a free 10-track acoustic album, Money on Your Tongue, containing three cover songs and a version of "Closer", which were initially released as individual tracks across 10 weeks from late October 2009.

-In June 2010, Paynter released the single "Love the Fall", which became the most added song to Australian radio in the first week of July and his first top 20 single on the ARIA Singles Chart.
-The single features background vocals from The Veronicas, who also appear in the single's music video.
-The physical release of the single, is a five track EP, which includes the single "Are You Alive?", that was used to promote the final episode of Lost.
+In June 2010, Paynter released the single "Love the Fall", which became the most added song to Australian radio in the first week of July and his first top-20 single on the ARIA Singles Chart.
+The single features background vocals from the Veronicas, who also appear in the music video.
+The physical release of the single, a five track EP, also included the song "Are You Alive?", which was used to promote the final episode of Lost.
 In July, Paynter returned to Los Angeles to finish his album, with a tentative 2011 release date.
-Paynter said of his career, "It's been a really blessing for me.
+Paynter said of his career, "It's really been a blessing for me.
 I don't think many artists get to make their debut record twice.
 I think if most artists got the chance to do it again, they'd take it."
-In October 2010 Paynter supported alternative rock band The Script for their two shows in Australia.
+In October 2010 Paynter supported Irish alternative rock band the Script for two shows in Australia.

-Paynter also appeared on the Gypsy Heart Tour with Miley Cyrus as special guest in Australia.
-He debuted his new single called "How Sweet It Is" on the tour.
+Paynter also appeared on the Gypsy Heart Tour with Miley Cyrus as a special guest in Australia.
+He debuted his single "How Sweet It Is" on the tour.

-In 2011, Paynter joined the touring band of Icehouse.
+In 2011, Paynter joined Icehouse as a touring member.

-2013–present: Weary Stars and The Voice Australia
+2013–2016: Weary Stars and The Voice Australia

-In April 2013, Paynter auditioned for Season 2 of The Voice Australia and after successfully having all four judges turn their chairs, he chose Joel Madden as his coach.
+In April 2013, Paynter auditioned for Season 2 of The Voice Australia and after successfully having all four judges turn their chairs, chose Joel Madden as his coach.
 He successfully defeated Louise Roussety in the Battle Rounds with his rendition of "As Long as You Love Me" by Justin Bieber.
 He was saved by the public in part 2 of The Showdowns (for his performance of "The Horses" by Daryl Braithwaite), but failed to receive enough votes in the first Live Finals episode after performing "Locked Out of Heaven" by Bruno Mars, and was eliminated.